QUESTIONS ABOUT VETERINARY TREATMENT

 WHAT CAN I EXPECT ON MY FIRST TREATMENT?

 With any new client I always conduct a full initial assessment to get your history and an idea of any problems you may be experiencing.
-This also includes a postural , range of motion and soft tissue assessment.
-Because of this I ask clients to dress in shorts and a t-shirt.
+This also includes a postural , range of motion, and soft tissue assessment.
+Because of this I ask clients to dress in shorts and a t-shirt/vest.
 After this I will provide hands-on treatment, but not before discussing and explaining what I plan to do and why.
-Treatment normally lasts around 30-45 minutes depending on what needs to be done.
-Because I include all of this, the first session can take up to 2 hours.
+Treatment normally lasts around 30-40 minutes depending on what needs to be done.
+Because I include all of this, the first session can take up to just over an hour.

 WHERE DO YOU TREAT YOUR HUMAN CLIENTS?

-I will treat my human clients anywhere and everywhere!
-I have been known to treat people in stables, on campsites and in offices.
-However, because I am mobile I normally settle for your living room.
+I have a lovely treatment space that I warmly welcome human clients to.
+However I do offer some mobile sessions (for an additional fee).
+I will treat my human clients anywhere and everywhere and I have been known to treat people in stables, on campsites and in offices.
+However, I normally settle for your living room.
 Just so long as there enough space for me to put my table up and bring my equipment in!